GovReady/CUB/README.md

 - NIST_SP-800-53_rev5
 - NIST_SP-800-171_rev1

-### components.json
+### Tailoring discovery

-You can supply a components.json file to `ssp.py recognize --components FILE` to filter and refine how components are identified.
+You can supply a JSON file to `ssp.py recognize --components FILE` to tailor how components are identified.

 1. You can exclude certain candidate components from consideration by adding them to the `not_components` list.